polterguy/phosphorusfive/plugins/p5.io/README.md

 load-file:/system42/application-startup.hl
 ```

-The above invocation, will load the System42 "startup file" for you.
+The above invocation, will load System42's startup file for you.
 Notice that this is a Hyperlambda file, which the *[load-file]* Active
-Event will automatically determine, and hence parse the file for you, to a p5.lambda structure.
-If you do not wish to automatically
+Event will automatically determine, and hence parse the file for you automatically, to become a p5.lambda structure.
+If you do not wish to
-parse the file, but rather load is the file "raw", as a piece of text, not transforming it into a p5.lambda object, you must add the
+automatically parse the file, but rather load is the file "raw", as a piece of text, not transforming it into a p5.lambda object, you must
-argument *[convert]*, and set its value to "false".
+add the argument *[convert]*, and set its value to "false".
 An example is shown below.

 ```
 load-file:/system42/application-startup.hl